There tends of be a LOT of confusion out there about Depersonalization, what causes it, and if recovery is possible.

 "All things being equal, the simplest explanation is the most likely."

-When it come to anxiety condition like DP, people can often jump to really strange, frightening conclusions.
+When it come to anxiety condition like DPDR, people can often jump to really strange, frightening conclusions.
 I know I did.

-In retrospect it seems so ridiculous, but at the time I was crippled by these fears -- and again, the biggest fear being that I would never recover from Depersonalization.
+In retrospect it seems so ridiculous, but at the time I was crippled by these fears -- and again, the biggest fear being that I would never recover from Depersonalization / Derealization.

-So, let's think about Depersonalization using Occam's Razor.
+So, let's think about DPDR using Occam's Razor.

 What’s the more likely situation: